Sorombo/Integral_Hodge_Conjecture_Repository/README.md

 1. Run the script which goes under the name **linear_cycle_script**, which is located in **scripts/matlab**.

-⋅⋅⋅Do not forget to edit the variable **parent_dir**.
+   Do not forget to edit the variable **parent_dir**.
 Same considerations as in the step 2 of the calculation of Hodge Cycles should be taken.

-⋅⋅⋅At this point you have produced both primitive and nonprimitive linear cycles matrices.
+   At this point you have produced both primitive and nonprimitive linear cycles matrices.

 2. Run the following two Mathematica scripts
   - **smith_decomp_primitive_linear_cycles.m**
   - **smith_decomp_nonprimitive_linear_cycles.m**

-⋅⋅⋅Do not forget to edit the variable **parent_dir**.
-Same considerations as in the step 2 of the calculation of Hodge Cycles ⋅⋅⋅should be taken.
+   Do not forget to edit the variable **parent_dir**.
+Same considerations as in the step 2 of the calculation of Hodge Cycles should be taken.

 ### Elementary divisors
 ======